-Header image: Swim-up rooms at all-inclusive resort Sandals Negril, on Seven Mile Beach.
+Header image: All-inclusive resort Beaches Negril, located on Seven Mile Beach.

-A visit to Jamaica is incomplete without spending some time in Negril, a town that’s loved by most for its amazing beaches and family-friendly atmosphere.
-It’s located on the far western side of Jamaica and is one of the most popular tourist hotspots in Jamaica (together with Montego Bay and Ocho Rios).
-While in Negril, must visit stops include Seven Mile Beach, Mayfield Falls, and the Blue Hole Mineral Spring.
+A trip to Jamaica isn't complete unless you spend some time in Negril, a town known for its beautiful beaches and family-friendly culture.
+It is located on Jamaica's much-loved western coast and is one of the most popular tourist destinations in the country (together with Montego Bay and Ocho Rios).
+While in Negril, must-visit stops include Seven Mile Beach, Mayfield Falls, and the Blue Hole Mineral Spring.

 Not sure what to do during your vacation in Negril, Jamaica?
-Here are our top picks of the most exciting things to do in and near Negril.
+Here are our top picks of the best things to do in and near Negril.
 Enjoy!

 The Roots Café buzzes with activity on Wednesday nights when their live bands play some classical reggae tunes that you are sure to enjoy.
 You’ll find lots to eat and drink here, and returning guests get to take a little trip down memory lane, as they may see old pictures of their friends and families at the bar.

-Margaritaville is an exciting spot in Negril, where you can kick back, relax and enjoy the ambiance.
+Margaritaville is an exciting spot in Negril and one of the best places to visit for tourists and locals.
+You can kick back, relax and enjoy the ambiance.
 The kids will absolutely love it there!
-Expect island food, refreshing margaritas and some reggae music.
+Expect island food, refreshing margaritas, and some reggae music.
 Why not spend half a day in Margaritaville?
-There are cozy private cabanas on the beachside, a lively Tiki Beach Bar and water trampolines for you and your family island crew.
+There are cozy private cabanas on the beachside, a lively Tiki Beach Bar, and water trampolines for you and your family island crew.